And What Did Kim and Justin Give You?

 You feel like you are part of an exclusive, personal group of friends who Selena, Justin and Kim confide in, giving you secret insight into their celebrity lives through their tweets and posts.

 Well, hold on to your tablet.
 Kim and Selena and Justin aren’t necessarily sharing personal information with you.
-They might not even really believe everything they say about those products.
-Those cozy tweets and posts might be simple cash grabs.
+They might not even really be as excited about those products as they let us on to believe.
+Those cozy tweets and posts might be quick ways for them to make extra money.

 Advertising professionals pick celebrities to tweet or post pictures about the products they are trying to sell.
 Being paid makes a difference.